-Last Update: December 2016
+Last Update: October 2017

-Indonesia is considered to be one of the main producing countries for snapper and grouper in the global seafood market.
+Indonesia is one of the main producing countries for snapper and grouper in the global seafood market.
 Snapper and grouper are highly sought-after species that are caught and sold for consumption on the local and international markets.
 Snapper is part of the family Lutjanidae, with nine genera.
 Three species of snapper, Malabar blood snapper (Lutjanus malabaricus), crimson or scarlet snapper (L. erythropterus), and goldband snapper (Pristipomoides multidens), are the most economically important fish for export from Indonesia.

 Grouper is part of the family Serranidae.
-The three main commercially-caught grouper species are duskytail grouper (Epinephelus bleekeri), greasy grouper (Epinephelus tauvina) and dot-dash grouper (Epinepheluspoecilonotus).
+The three main commercially caught grouper species are duskytail grouper (Epinephelus bleekeri), greasy grouper (Epinephelus tauvina), and dot-dash grouper (Epinephelus poecilonotus).
 These three grouper species are also important fish for export.

-The fisheries are targeted by artisanal and larger vessels, and the fishing grounds spread over the Indonesian archipelago, covering shallow reefs to deep sea waters.
+The fisheries are targeted by artisanal and industrial vessels, and the fishing grounds spread over the Indonesian archipelago, covering shallow reefs to deep sea waters.
 The catches of snappers and groupers are part of multifishery and multigear fishing operations.
 The types of fishing gear currently being used are bottom longline, handline, bottom gillnet, bottom trawls, fishnet, and traps.
-The Indonesia Snapper and Grouper Supply Chain Roundtable provides a platform for market-based seafood suppliers to discuss matters of common interest and identify fisheries where improvements are required.
+The Indonesia Snapper and Grouper Supply Chain Roundtable provides a platform for seafood suppliers in destination markets to discuss matters of common interest and identify fisheries where improvements are required.
 The roundtable acts to catalyze, monitor progress, and support the successful implementation of fishery improvement projects (FIPs) and discuss future partnership and cooperation opportunities.

 Fisheries and/or FIPs Covered: